- Pancreatitis Basics

 - Certain surgical procedures.

-Chronic pancreatitis is usually due to years of excessive alcohol consumption, but may also develop from other causes of pancreatitis.
+Chronic pancreatitis is usually due to years of excessive alcohol consumption, but may also result from other causes.
+Smoking increases the risk of getting chronic pancreatitis.

 Most cases of acute pancreatitis are mild and involve a short hospital stay to help heal the pancreas.
 Chronic pancreatitis is a much more persistent condition.
-It occurs more often in men than women.
+It occurs more often in men than women, particularly when the cause is due to alcohol.
 Both acute and chronic pancreatitis can be mild or severe and may have the same symptoms.

-Often the only way to distinguish between acute and chronic pancreatitis is to look for visible scar tissue in the pancreas as seen by an abdominal X-ray, ERCP (endoscopic retrograde cho-langiopancreatography), MRCP (magnetic resonance cholang- iopancreatography), endoscopic ultrasound, or through evidence of chronic damage to the pancreas that it cannot produce digestive enzymes (causing fatty diarrhea) or insulin (diabetes).
+Often, the only way to distinguish between acute and chronic pancreatitis is to look for visible scar tissue in the pancreas as seen by an abdominal X-ray or other imaging procedures.
+Your physician will also look for evidence of chronic damage to the pancreas (such as greasy stools because it is not producing digestive enzymes) and unexplained weight loss.

 - A gradual or sudden severe pain in the center part of the upper abdomen going through to your back; this pain may get worse when you eat and builds to a persistent pain.